amosyu2000/pacemaker-api/README.md

 - *VENT_THRESH* `Number`
 - *VENT_SENSE* `Number`

 Create a new Bundle.
 The "id" parameter should be the id of the associated User.
-Programmable parameters are defined [here](https://github.com/amosyu2000/pacemaker-api/blob/main/models/bundle.js).
+Programmable parameters are defined [here](https://github.com/amosyu2000/pacemaker-api/blob/main/models/bundle.js) and [here](https://github.com/amosyu2000/pacemaker-dcm/blob/main/src/utils/mode.js).
 Responds with the newly created Bundle document.
 <br></br>

 ### /bundle/getall